tcopple/mspa498-amaranth/data/README.md

   /codebooks - a directory with the codebooks from many of the downloaded years

-  /formats - a sas & json directory with variable code mappings for use in other languages
+  /supplemental - a directory of sas and text files, with python scripts that create json files that represent data dictionaries